Enigma APC

 The Enigma is an 8×8 wheeled amphibious armored personnel carrier developed by Emirates Defense Technology in UAE.
 It was introduced at IDEX 2015.

 Design

+The vehicle was designed and built in the UAE.

-The driver sits at the front-left side with the engine to his right.
+The driver sits at the front-left side with the engine to his right, the crew also includes a commander and gunner.
 The turret is in the middle, and the passenger compartment, which accommodates eight soldiers with their gear, is located at the rear.
 Soldiers enter and leave the vehicle via the powered rear door and roof hatches.
 Air-conditioning has been added for the comfort of crew and passengers.

+The vehicle weighs 28 LT.
+It measures 8.4 m in length and 2.9 m in width.

 Weapons

 The Enigma is fitted with the turret of a Russian BMP-3 with 100 mm cannon, coaxial 30 mm machine gun, coaxial 7.62-mm machine gun, and smoke grenade launchers.
 The 100 mm cannon auto-loader is able to fire 10 rounds per minute, firing HE-FRAG projectiles beside ordinary and laser-guided anti-tank ammunition.
 It can launch laser-guided projectiles in the same manner as ordinary rounds.

 The 30 mm auto-cannon is used against ground and low flying air targets with a range of 2 km against ground targets and 4 km against helicopters.
 Other proposed versions include a fire support vehicle (FSV) with a 155 mm howitzer, and an air defense vehicle fitted with automatic cannons.